No BS: How To Choose The Right Web Hosting For Your Online Business

 One other option to consider, though…

-If you want essentially the same options that WPEngine provides (including WordPress support, staging, backups, etc.), Siteground offers that for a very compelling price.
-In fact, it's the same.
+If you want essentially the same options that WPX Hosting provides (including Wordpress support, staging, backups, etc.), Siteground offers that for a very compelling price.
+In fact, it’s the same.

-Their "GrowBig" plan for WordPress hosting is almost exactly what I have with WPEngine, but more affordable.
+Their “GrowBig” plan for Wordpress hosting is almost exactly what I have with WPX, but more affordable.
 Starts at just $5.95/month then moves to $19.95 after your intro term.
 Such a fantastic deal.

 Lastly, you can buy your domain via Siteground, too.
 However, I wouldn’t do it.
 Buy your domain through something like Namecheap.
 Siteground does charge more money for the domain and I think it is unnecessary.